How to Keep Pigeons Off Your Balcony | Pest Detective - Pest Control Vancouver

 The use of visual deterrents to keep pigeons away from your balcony can prove to be quite effective.
 Strips of shiny wrapping paper blowing in the wind, old CDs, hanging from strings and colourful spinning pinwheels are some easy and economical options.
 It is even more effective if the visual deterrents employed, are moved or changed regularly.

-Having trouble with pigeon control in the Vancouver area?
+Having trouble with pigeon control in the Greater Vancouver area?

 No one likes uninvited guests.
 So, give us a call today and let us take care of them for you.